-- The risk of the firm, as measured by beta and ratings, should reflect that of a stable growth firm. - Beta should move towards one - The cost of debt should reflect the safety of stable firms (BBB or higher) - The debt ratio of the firm might increase to reflect the larger and more stable earnings of these firms. - The debt ratio of the firm might moved to the optimal or an industry average - If the managers of the firm are deeply averse to debt, this may never happen - The return on capital generated on investments should move to sustainable levels, relative to both the sector and the company's own cost of capital.
+- The risk of the firm, as measured by beta and ratings, should reflect that of a stable growth firm. - Beta should move towards one - The cost of debt should reflect the safety of stable firms (BBB or higher) - The debt ratio of the firm might increase to reflect the larger and more stable earnings of these firms. - The debt ratio of the firm might moved to the optimal or an industry average - If the managers of the firm are deeply averse to debt, this may never happen - The reinvestment rate of the firm should reflect the expected growth rate and the firm's return on capital - Reinvestment Rate = Expected Growth Rate / Return on Capital